simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### negotiate
   * Fix a bug that was breaking the module when using the old UI

+### statistics
+  * Fix a bug in the Twig-template that causes an exception on newer Twig-versions

 ## Version 1.19.0

 Released 2021-01-21